brson/wasm-opt-rs/notes.md

 When installing the CLI program the resulting binary must behave the same as the "native" Binaryen.

-The obvious way to do that is to just use cargo as a frontend to the existing Binaryen build system, building `wasm-opt` in the cargo build script, and installing `wasm-opt` during `cargo install`.
+The obvious way to do that is to just use `cargo` as a frontend to the existing Binaryen build system, building `wasm-opt` in the `cargo` build script, and installing `wasm-opt` during `cargo install`.

-This can't be done quite so simply though because there are no hooks into `cargo install`. cargo will install any Rust binaries it builds, but it can't be instructed to install arbitrary additional files.
+This can't be done quite so simply though because there are no programmable hooks into `cargo install`.
+`cargo` will install any Rust binaries it builds directly, but it can't be instructed to install arbitrary additional files.

-So to get cargo to install `wasm-opt`, we would Create a Rust crate called `wasm-opt` whose `main` function did nothing but call the C++ `main` function.
+So to get `cargo` to install `wasm-opt`, we would Create a Rust crate called `wasm-opt` whose `main` function did nothing but call the C++ `main` function.